 It is rare for the identity of someone’s employer to be varied without their knowledge.
-However, the High Court has held in Davies v London Borough of Haringey that the contract of a teacher who had been seconded to the NUT for many years had been varied with the result that she had become a full-time trade union official for the NUT.
+However, the High Court has held in Davies v London Borough of Haringey that the contract of a teacher who had been seconded to the NEU, formerly the NUT, for many years had been varied with the result that she had become a full-time trade union official for the NEU.

 Ms Davies started work as an assistant teacher at a community school in Haringey in 1992.
 In 1997 she was released from her teaching duties for three days a week to enable her to carry out trade union activities, but continued in her role as teacher for the other two days.
 In 2000 she was released from her teaching duties to work full time for the union.